adamacadamy/tutorialDocuments/html_css_js_lessons/exercises/exercise_5.md

    - Add a background color to the table header.
    - Apply alternating background colors for even rows.
    - Include padding for table cells for a neat appearance.
    - Add a hover effect to highlight rows when the user hovers over them.
-4. Do **not** use flexbox or flex-related CSS properties.

-## HTML Structure

-Create an HTML file with a basic structure for the table as outlined above.

 ## CSS Styling